I used to be an adventurer like you, then I took an arrow to the knee.

 Despite initial problems Arena developed to a cult among gamers.
 It also set new standards for the genre of role-playing games.
 A free download of the game is available but you need a DOS emulator to play it.

 Daggerfall allows the player to customize their own magic spells and enchantments for equipment.
-It features various guilds and organisations the player can get part of and depending on their standing with them characters will have different reactions to the player.
+It features various guilds and organisations the player can become part of and depending on their standing with them characters will have different reactions to the player.
 Again, parts of the game are randomnly generated from pre-designed elements.

 The game is set in High Rock and Hammerfall and had the 2nd largest game world in the series.
 Daggerfall is the name of a kingdom and major city in High Rock.
 The story is about laying the ghost of the former king of Daggerfall to rest and restoring the power of an ancient giant brass golem which was built by the dwarves.
 In the course of the game various factions want to gain control of it.
 Depending on who controls the golem in the end, the story has a few different conclusions.